Personify-AI/rag_short_intro/exercise_4/exercise_4.md

 some code to retrieve your relevant chunks for the users question.

 Alter this line of code to call code you wrote in **exercise_3**.
-You could either import it or copy and paste the functions in to the chatbot code.
+You could either import it and call the function or copy and paste the functions in to the chatbot code.

 ### 3. Ask your Bot Questions